iDigBio/ridigbio/README.md

 Complete list of terms that can be used is available [here](https://github.com/iDigBio/idigbio-search-api/wiki/Index-Fields#record-query-fields)

-### **IMPORTANT: API Changes**
+### **IMPORTANT: R Function Changes**

-# API Update as of 0.3.8

-Default fields have been changed to accomodate data users regarding dates found in the field "datecollected".
+Default fields returned to users have been updated to return research-grade fields. *ridigbio* use to returns datecollected by default, which we do not recommend to be used in scientific research.
+When a data provider does not provide a full date in the Darwin Core [eventDate](https://dwc.tdwg.org/list/#dwc_eventDate) field, this complete value or the missing parts (i.e., month and/or day) are randomly generated and thus may lack any real meaning.
+The generated dates are difficult to detect, as they are randomly distributed.
+We are currently working to modify our ingestion pipeline to avoid randomly generating dates.
+However, dates remain an issue across biodiversity aggregators and the solution is not clear (see [GBIF for example](https://discourse.gbif.org/t/please-share-your-dates-correctly/3824/5)).

-We will no longer be providing this field to users by default and will instead be returning the following fields:
+To prevent user misuse of this term, we will no longer be providing the `datecollected` field by default and will instead be returning the following fields:

 data.dwc:eventDate
 data.dwc:year